 “Yo, this shit is glistening, bruh.
 You really tapped into your id on this joint.”

-At the same time, hip-hop—at its best—is the most intellectual, introspective and awe-inspiring art form in music, so of course, it deserves to be dissected to death, just like any other genre.
-“This shit slap!” doesn’t quite cut it for albums like To Pimp a Butterfly, Ready to Die or indeed My Beautiful Dark Twisted Fantasy,otherwise rap album reviews would sound like those street reaction videos where people who clearly know nothing about music attempt to look smart by complimenting the “vibe” or “zone.”
+At the same time, hip-hop—at its best—is the most intellectual, introspective, and awe-inspiring art form in music, so of course, it deserves to be dissected to death, just like any other genre.
+“This shit slap!” doesn’t quite cut it for albums like To Pimp a Butterfly, Ready to Die, or indeed My Beautiful Dark Twisted Fantasy.
+Otherwise, rap album reviews would sound like those street reaction videos where people who know nothing about music attempt to look smart by complimenting the “vibe” or “zone.”

-That’s the job of a writer: to articulate that which the artist can’t (or simply doesn’t choose to do so in their music).
+That’s the job of a writer—to articulate that which the artist can’t (or doesn’t choose to do so in their music).
 But where’s the sweet spot between talking to the audience without talking at them?
 “Good writing” really means mastering this balancing act.

 Growing up, when I started getting heavy into rap magazines—your XXLs, your Mass Appeals, your Complexs—three of my favorite writers were—and still are—Noah Callahan-Bever, Timmhotep Aku and kris ex.
-The reason I loved reading these guys’ work wasn’t because they’d overwhelm you with ornate writing (they were no slouches with the pen, though.
+The reason I loved reading these guys’ work wasn’t that they’d overwhelm you with ornate writing (they were no slouches with the pen, though.
 And yes, I acknowledge the irony of me using "ornate" instead of just "fancy").
-In fact, quite the opposite: it was how they’d bring the story to life in such a sharp and straight-talking way.
+Quite the opposite: it was how they’d bring the story to life in such a sharp and straight-talking way.
 They’d immerse you in the piece, not send you scurrying for a dictionary.

-I think this idea can be extended from those who write about raps to those who actually write raps.
-Like journalists, the best artists (in a musical sense, not strictly a lyrical one) are those who are able to balance intricate and entertaining language with emotional resonance, to create art that’s powerful but also palatable, and to touch your soul without going over your head.
+I think we can extend this idea from those who write about raps to those who actually write raps.
+Like journalists, the best artists (in a musical sense, not strictly a lyrical one) are those who can balance intricate and entertaining language with emotional resonance, to create art that’s powerful but also palatable, and to touch your soul without going over your head.
 You know, like Kanye West.